techidaily/site-ai-video-translation/source/_posts/all-about-kapwing-video-translation.md

 ![Flixier](https://images.wondershare.com/virbo/article/best-10-hindi-video-translators-with-step-by-step-guidance-7.jpg)

-[Flixier](https://flixier.com/tools/translate-your-video-online)is one of the easiest software to use if you want a fast video language translator.
+[Flixier](https://flixier.com/tools/translate-your-video-online) is one of the easiest software to use if you want a fast video language translator.
 While it doesn’t have a lot of language options, with 30 well-built languages, you can still get your content transformed into another language.

 Flixier is also one of the few translators that allows **subtitles translation in Hindi.** However, there’s even more.
 The software is easy to use and doesn’t even require you to have an account unless you decide to go premium.
 Here are some of the features that it offers: